-- We require anyone attending a Y Outdoors program to fill in a participant medical form.
-This information is collected digitally. - After we have received your deposit invoice you will gain access to your 'School Folder'.
-This has various paperwork and information pertaining to your group's booking such as: cabin lists, activity groups, participant med form collation sheets and more. - Please see the 'School Folders' section for more information.
+- If you are booking activities and/or catering, we require everyone coming onsite to complete and medical consent form. - · After we have received your deposit invoice you will gain access to your 'Event Folder'.
+This has various paperwork and information pertaining to your groups booking such as: medical consent form, cabin lists, activity rosters and more.